bboc/ogtool/README.md

       --transparent         export with transparent background
       --verbose, -v

 If a file fails, simply try again.
-Export uses current export settingsstored in OmniGraffle for each filetype, except for those explicity overridden through arguments.
+Export uses current export settings stored in OmniGraffle for each filetype, except for those explicitly overridden through arguments.
 Overridden export settings are restored to previous values in OmniGraffle after export.
-Arguments can be read from a file, filename needs to be prefixed with @ on the commandline.
+Arguments can be read from a file, filename needs to be prefixed with @ on the command-line.
 In config files, use one argument per line (e.g. --resolution=1.0).

 ### Example